Impact on Business (GRI3-3)

 baht

-Quality of Life Enhancement in Communities and Society
+Quality of Life Enhancement in Communities and Society (GRI413-1, 203-1, 203-2)

-Recognizing the importance of improving societal and community well-being as a cornerstone for economic advancement and sustainable growth, CKPower strives to foster employee engagement in CSR projects and activities at creating positive impacts on both local communities surrounding its power plants and the broader society.
+Recognizing the importance of improving societal and community well-being as a cornerstone for economic advancement and sustainable growth, CKPower strives to foster employee engagement in CSR projects and activities aimed at creating positive impacts on both local communities surrounding its power plants and the broader society.

-In 2024, CKPower implemented 95 community and social development projects, covering the following key areas:
+In 2025, CKPower implemented 21 community and social development projects, covering the following key areas:

 • Renewable energy education to promote lifelong learning, particularly for children and youth